about with quiet hands

 Kevin is my husband and best friend.
 (He’s really the reason this blog exists.)
 We met in college and got married in 2011.
 We are classic opposites in some ways: he’s the youngest of four, an extroverted doer, spontaneous and spirited.
 I’m the oldest of four, an introverted thinker, scheduled and reflective.
 We drive each other nuts at times, but we need each other.
 We both follow Jesus, need people, enjoy a rousing discussion, appreciate the great outdoors, binge on food television, and are equally stubborn and opinionated.
 We love each other and our kids.

-I am a stay at home mom, and I can honestly say I LOVE IT.
+I am a stay at home mom and now a homeschool mom, and I can honestly say I LOVE IT.
 Before we had kids, I taught ninth grade English in Philadelphia.
 I learned a lot and valued my time there, but I’m not a career woman; I love being a SAHM.

 I have an insatiable appetite for learning.
 I have my B.S. in Bible and Secondary English Education and my M.S. in English.
 Kevin graciously tells people I also have an honorary counseling degree because of how much I worked with him while he earned his Masters in it.